csecht/CountBOINCtasks/README.md

 ```
 Options can be abbreviated, e.g., `./count-tasks --l --i 15 --s 1h --c 12`

-Running with the default settings (no optional arguments), will count tasks that have been reported to the BOINC Project server on a repeating interval of 1 hour, with summaries provided every 24 hr.
-Basic statistics on task times are also provided with each count.
-The initial data that is immediately provided upon launch is for the most recent tasks reported by boinc-client in the past hour.
-Repeating interval count begin immediately after that first report.
+Running the default settings (no optional arguments), will count the
+ number of tasks reported to the BOINC Project server on a repeating
+  interval of 1 hour, with summaries provided every 24 hr.
+Basic statistics
+   for task times are also provided for each count interval.
+The initial
+    data report provided immediately upon program launch is for the most recent
+     tasks reported by boinc-client during the past hour.
+Repeating
+      counts intervals begin after the initial report (see TIP, below).

-Example results, default settings:
+Example report results, default settings:

 ```
 2020-Oct-19 06:03:54; Tasks reported in past hour: 9